Philippus/elastic4s/README.md

 ###### 5.0.0

 Elasticsearch 5.0 is a huge release.
-The full breaking changes log is here: https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes-5.0.html
+There have been some queries and actions removed completely, and plenty of methods have been renamed.
+The full breaking changes log in Elasticsearch itself is here: https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes-5.0.html

 These are changes in the scala client: